 Four genes have been linked with LHON, these genes interfere with how much energy mitochondria (the powerhouse of the cell) can generate.
 This then leads to the loss of nerve cells in the retina and the eventual deterioration of the optic nerve.
 Vision can sometimes be recovered, which suggests that these nerves are ‘sleeping’ as opposed to ‘lost’ and may be revived.

 We are funding a project by Professor Marcela Votruba from Cardiff University that aims to study retinal cells and look for evidence of surviving and dysfunctional cells.
 The team also want to discover whether these cells can spontaneously recover with the aid of an approved drug which is suggested support the mitochondria.

 A newly revamped UK-wide research platform could be the key to understanding, preventing, diagnosing, and eventually treating rare eye diseases.

-The British Ophthalmological Surveillance Unit (BOSU) enables investigators to identify patients newly diagnosed with specific rare eye conditions through a monthly reporting (active surveillance) system involving all senior ophthalmologists across the UK.
+The British Ophthalmological Surveillance Unit (BOSU), a oneof-a-kind unit, enables investigators to identify patients newly diagnosed with specific rare eye conditions, through a monthly reporting system involving all senior ophthalmologists across the UK.

-With recent funding awarded from Fight for Sight, BOSU will transform into a new integrated digital system, which will be more reflective of the changing digital landscape in healthcare, and the changing framework post-GDPR and will be a more efficient system in a post-COVID-19 world.
+With continued funding awarded from Fight for Sight, and the Royal College of Ophthalmologists, BOSU will transform into a new integrated digital system, which will be more reflective of the changing digital landscape in healthcare, the changing GDPR framework and will be a more efficient system in a post-COVID-19 world.